 Personnel search specifically in the net?

-What many youthful Internet users do not think: In later job search and Casting they could be doomed to them, because HR managers are now using the Internet in a targeted way to find out about applicants.
+What many young Internet users do not think about: when searching for a job and applying later, they could be fatal, because HR managers are now making targeted use of the Internet to find out more about applicants.

 But that's also the reason to think in good time about how to use the Internet specifically for his career planning.

 Traces in the WEB - career tool or boomerang?

 98 percent of all 12 to 19 year olds use the Internet regularly.
 And 85 percent of them are at least seldom active in social networks, 72 percent daily or several times a week.
 The most popular is the “SchülerVZ” with 42 percent, the 18-19 year olds prefer the “StudiVZ”.
 This is followed by “who-knows-whom”, localists ”,“ MySpace ”,“ Kwick ”and MeinVZ in the popularity scale.
 This is shown by the current study "Youth, Information, (Multi) Media" (short JIM), which the Media Education Research Association Southwest has been conducting annually since 1998.

 And it also shows how unobtrusive the young people on the Internet deal with personal data and information.
 About 80 Percent of Internet users have posted information about their likes or hobbies.
 Also your own eMailAddress is visible on the Internet at more than 35 percent.
 And more than two-thirds have uploaded photos or films online.
 Particularly precarious: 54 percent of respondents have this data unprotected and accessible to all Internet users, stand on the net.